ByteriX/ImageLinter/README.md

 imagesPath and sourcePath are calculated from dir of this package.

 Supports more settings files with rewrite properties with priority: first a `target` then `the root of library `dir`, first `imagelinter.yaml` then `imagelinter.yml`.
+If you want to have a custom path to settings file, you can use `--settingsPath [path to your imagelinter.yaml or imagelinter.yml file]` command line param from script call only on build phase.
+In the plugin this would be set to target dirrectory all time.

 ### Example of Settings file format